zwallace425/SARS-CoV-2_Pipeline/README.md

 additional location other than the "scripts/data" directory, the latter being meant for the pipeline.
 These data are labeled as Spike_SFoCs.txt and non-Spike_SFoCs.txt

-Finally, we offer the Supplementary Materials file from the manuscript labeled as "Manuscript_Supplementary_Material.pdf".
+Finally, we offer the Supplementary Materials file from the manuscript labeled as "Manuscript_Supplementary_Materials.pdf".

 ## Final Remarks: